adaptive-democracy/hopeful-path/book/cooperatives-and-computing.md

-An open source project can define its constitutional kernel to give persistent voting power on those grounds.
+An open source project can define its constitutional kernel to give adaptive voting power on those grounds.
 Any of the above grounds can be made truly core or parameterized to lower levels.

 I think the monthly donations and the *existence* of contributor stakeholders should always be in the governance kernel, questions like who the recognized contributors are and if only patrons have guaranteed access to the project can be optionally defined at lower levels.

-So the kernel constitution should basically state that someone currently has persistent weights equivalent to the minimum of either last month's donation or the amount committed for the next donation, and that there exists a contributor list of people who all receive weights, and if there is only one contributor that person has weights equivalent to the highest donor.
+So the kernel constitution should basically state that someone currently has adaptive weights equivalent to the minimum of either last month's donation or the amount committed for the next donation, and that there exists a contributor list of people who all receive weights, and if there is only one contributor that person has weights equivalent to the highest donor.

-Below the kernel defining who is given voting weights and how, then the first layer of governance can just be a persistent vote for a constitutional document.
+Below the kernel defining who is given voting weights and how, then the first layer of governance can just be a adaptive vote for a constitutional document.
 This constitutional document can specify absolutely anything that's well-typed according to the constitutional kernel.
 Let's play around with different things this document could specify.

 - Selection of some elected "president" or main contributor.
 Most projects would just do this, since many crystallize around the vision of some individual anyway.
 This would allow for safe and changable versions of the "Benevolent Dictator for Life" pattern.
 - Defining contributor committees and working groups, much like what is done in the Rust project.
 - Upvoting or prioritizing of issues and feature requests.
 Pretty simple, since quadratic voting works quite well for prioritization.
 Could allow these prioritizations to accrue strength such as in [conviction voting](TODO).
-- Definition of a quadratic funding pool, with [projects prioritized by weights](TODO), all adjudicated with [persistent commitments](TODO).
+- Definition of a quadratic funding pool, with [projects prioritized by weights](TODO), all adjudicated with [adaptive commitments](TODO).
-- Using something like [SourceCred](TODO) as the default method to reward contributors, but safely moderated with [persistent commitments](TODO).
+- Using something like [SourceCred](TODO) as the default method to reward contributors, but safely moderated with [adaptive commitments](TODO).